chenyang4278/cs180-marketplace/README.md

 # CS180 Team Project
 - L24 Team 1: Karma Luitel, Benny Huang, Ayden Cline, Chen Yang

 ## Compilation
 ### Phase 1
 For now our project is a  set of Database and User/Listing/Message object classes, providing functionality for reading, writing, updating, and deleting object classes from a csv file database.
 Just compile every class and run test cases to see how the classes function.
 ### Phase 2
 The `client` package needs to be compiled alongside the `packet` and `data` packages.
 The `server` package needs to compiled alongside the `database`, `packet`, and `data` packages.
 Run test cases to see how the classes function.
+For testing IO functionality, refer to `Server.java`, `ClientHandler.java`, and `Client.java`.
+These classes are our main Network IO classes.
 The project can optionally be compiled and tested using Maven.

 ## Submissions
 ### Phase 1
 Vocareum submission: Ayden Cline
 ### Phase 2
-Vocareum submission:
+Vocareum submission: Karma Luitel

 ## Client
 ### Client.java